nishatmeghna/nishatmeghna.github.io/_pages/ua.md

     <div class="row">
       <div class="col-sm-12">
         <strong>Send directly to us</strong><br>
-        We are collecting things in Radom, Poland.
+        Also, we are collecting supplies and donations in Radom, Poland from where they are being transported to the hotspots in Ukraine.
 Please contact me at <a href="mailto:pavlo.bazilinskyy@gmail.com" target="_blank">pavlo.bazilinskyy@gmail.com</a> and I will share the exact address.
-Normal (not DHL or similar) post should be fine and we may also reimburse the shipment costs.
+Normal postal service (not DHL or any private parcel service) is good and we can also reimburse the shipment costs.
       </div>
     </div>
   </div>
   {:/}

-  Thank you for your support!
   <ul style="overflow: hidden">
   </ul>
 </div>